vherolf/Touchscreen/README.md

 ## Running

-e.g.
+for example
 ```
+source venv/bin/activate
 python two_images.py
 ```

-## deploy on Linux
+## Deploy on Linux

 * clone the and install every thing in a user folder
-* add systemd script for autostart
+* add systemd script for autostart as user

 > [!TIP]
 > deploying on a Raspberry than activate "overlay file" to prevent SD card corruption.